LiuYuML/NT-VOT211/misc/Other/README.md

 - Click and drag the left mouse button to draw a rectangular area.

 ### Clearing Annotations
-- Type `clear` to clear the annotation for the current frame.
+- Click `clear` to clear the annotation for the current frame.

 ### Jumping to a Specific Frame
 - Input a number and click `jump` to navigate to the desired frame.